olehcollins/Bright-Smiles/docs/sprints/sprint 1/ProductBacklog.md

     dotnet add package Microsoft.AspNetCore.Http.Features
   ```
   2. Create the Database Context.
-  3. Create a User Model
+  3. Create a User Model.
   4. Configure the Database Connection.
   5. Configure Services and Middleware in Program.cs.
   6. Populate the database.